ctphoenix/Python-Course-Material/chapter1.md

 In this exercise, we will count the frequency of each letter in a document.

 *** =instructions
-- Here is an example solution of part b.)
+- Here is an example solution of part *1b*.
 Rewrite this code to make a function called `counter` that takes a string `input_string` and returns a dictionary of letter counts `count_letters`.
 Use your function to call `counter(sentence)`.

 *** =hint
 - Add `def` at the beginning to define the function, indent the inner code, and use `return` at the end to ensure your function returns the output.